-Joanne has over 30 years' experience in financial and professional services.
-She is currently independent nonexecutive chairman of Mattioli Woods Plc, the AIM-listed wealth management and employee benefits specialist, independent non-executive deputy chairman of Main Market-listed land promotion, property development and investment, and construction group, Henry Boot PLC, and is an independent non-executive director at AIMlisted Gateley Holdings plc, the legal and professional services group, and Morses Club Plc, a leading provider of non-standard finance.
+Joanne has over 35 years' experience in financial and professional services.
+She is currently independent non-executive chair of Made Tech Group plc, the AIM-listed leading provider of digital, data and technology services to the UK public sector, independent non-executive chairman of Mattioli Woods Plc, the AIM-listed specialist wealth and asset management business, independent non-executive deputy chairman of Main Market-listed land promotion, property development and investment, and construction group, Henry Boot PLC, and is an independent non-executive director at AIM-listed Gateley Holdings plc, the legal and professional services group, and Morses Club Plc, an established provider of non-standard financial services, and Braemar Shipping Services PLC, an established international provider of shipping, marine and energy services.
 Joanne is a Chartered Accountant and has previously held senior roles at UK investment banks including Panmure Gordon, Evolution Securities and Williams de Broe and in audit and business advisory services with PwC.
 Joanne is a Fellow of the ICAEW and a member of its Corporate Finance Faculty and is a Fellow of the Chartered Institute for Securities and Investment.

-(1) Appointed 14 December 2015

-(2) Appointed 1 July 2019

-(3) Appointed 1 January 2021
+(1) Appointed 14 December 2015 (2) Appointed 1 July 2019 (3) Appointed 1 January 2021